Yekasumah/Bioinformatics/README.md

 This project focuses on detecting malaria from cell images using deep learning techniques.
 We used Convolutional Neural Networks (CNN) combined with Transfer Learning to train a model that classifies images of blood cells as either infected or uninfected with malaria.

-Table of Contents

-Introduction
-Project Workflow
-Dataset
-Model Architecture
-Training and Evaluation
-Results
-Potential Applications in Lagos, Nigeria
-How to Run the Project
-Future Improvements
-Conclusion
-Introduction

 Malaria is a serious disease caused by parasites transmitted through mosquito bites.
 Detecting malaria early is important for effective treatment.
 This project aims to automatically detect malaria in blood cell images using a trained machine learning model.